nehakadam/CalenStyle/README.md

 **Responsive jQuery Drag & Drop Event Calendar Library for Web & Mobile** <br/><br/>

 ## What is CalenStyle?
-CalenStyle is a responsive jQuery drag & drop event calendar library.
+CalenStyle is a responsive jQuery drag & drop event calendar library for web & mobile.
 CalenStyle has 10+ customizable themes including specially designed themes for mobile OS (Android, iOS & Windows).

 ## Where can I use CalenStyle?
-One can use CalenStyle in a web application, mobile website, in native mobile application using webview, in mobile applications created using Phonegap, Titanium etc. CalenStyle is extensively tested to work smoothly & respond well to gesture navigations.
+You can use CalenStyle in your web application, mobile website, in native mobile application using webview, in hybrid mobile applications created using Phonegap, Titanium etc.

 ## Design Themes
 CalenStyle includes many design themes for representing events in colorful & informative manner.
 Themes were designed specifically targeting small screen or viewing area, eg mobile devices or a small section on a web page.
 But they work equally well on large screens.
 Few theme examples are shown below:

 ## Browser Support
 - Chrome, Firefox, Safari, Opera, IE 9+